caplin/caplin-platform-diagnostics/README.md

 ### Requirements

-The most useful diagnostics require the `gdb` RPM package (GNU Debugger).
+The most useful diagnostics require the GNU Debugger to be installed (`gdb` RPM package).

 **Mandatory requirements**: